Dates for flying flags on public buildings

 Flag flying in Jersey

 The Bailiwick of Jersey is a Crown Dependency.
 It is not part of the United Kingdom.
-The following guidelines have been produced in order to provide assistance in the flying of flags when requested to do so by the Bailiff by command of Her Majesty The Queen.
+The following guidelines have been produced in order to provide assistance in the flying of flags when requested to do so by the Bailiff by command of His Majesty The King.

-requests to fly flags are made by the Bailiff in respect of “government buildings” which include not only buildings owned by the Crown and the States but also Parish Halls and all buildings occupied by agencies of the States or other governmental organisations
+• Requests to fly flags are made by the Bailiff in respect of “government buildings” which include not only buildings owned by the Crown and the Government but also Parish Halls and all buildings occupied by agencies of the States or other governmental organisations.

-the request is to fly the Jersey flag which was granted to the Bailiwick by The Queen by Royal Warrant in December 1980.
-It is the flag assigned by the Sovereign for use in Her Bailiwick
+• The request is to fly the Jersey flag which was granted to the Bailiwick by Her Majesty Queen Elizabeth II by Royal Warrant in December 1980.
+It is the flag assigned by the Sovereign for use in His Bailiwick.

-it is understood that the flying of flags over a weekend – given that raising them in advance is not acceptable – may result in difficulties for certain States departments.
+• It is understood that the flying of flags over a weekend – given that raising them in advance is not acceptable – may result in difficulties for certain Government departments.
 It is a matter for the discretion of those departments but the Bailiff hopes that the nature of the building and the prominence of the flag-pole will be significant considerations in assessing whether or not to fly flags over the week-end.
-Flags will fly from the States/Royal Court building as seat of the Island’s judiciary and legislature on all official flag days
+Flags will fly from the States/Royal Court building as seat of the Island’s judiciary and legislature on all official flag days.